Community outreach

 • And other unique creative arts experiences.

 • Mental health awareness days – e.g., R U OK?
-Day
+Day workshop

 • School-run programs to support students – e.g., manage and navigate exam stress, academic pressures, year level transitions, and post-school transition experiences